UK-MAC/TeaLeaf/README.md

 # TeaLeaf ![image](Tea_alpha_small.png "TeaLeaf")

-TeaLeaf is a mini-app that solves the linear heat conduction equation on a spatially decomposed regularly grid using a 5 point stencil with implicit solvers.
-TeaLeaf currently solves the equations in two dimensions.
+TeaLeaf is a mini-app that solves the linear heat conduction equation on a spatially decomposed grid using a 5 point stencil with implicit solvers.
+TeaLeaf solves the equations in two dimensions.

 In TeaLeaf temperatures are stored at the cell centres.
 A conduction coefficient is calculated that is equal to the cell centred density or the